DavidThomasSL/intern-project/README.md

 2) Install node

-3) Run "node install" from the same directory as this readme
+3) Run "npm install" to install dependancies

 ## Running the server

 1) Run "node server.js" from the same directory as this readme